-Table 4 shows adverse events in US placebo-controlled clinical trials for hypertension that occurred with an incidence of ≥ 1% regardless of causality, and that were more frequent in drug-treated patients than placebo-treated patients.
+Table 4 shows adverse events in US placebo-controlled clinical trials for hypertension that occurred with an incidence of greater than or equal to 1% regardless of causality, and that were more frequent in drug-treated subjects than placebo-treated subjects.

 Table 4: Adverse Events (% Occurrence) in US Placebo-Controlled

-Hypertension Trials With Immediate-Release Carvedilol (Incidence ≥ 1% in Patients
+Hypertension Trials with Immediate-Release Carvedilol (Incidence ≥ 1%

 (n = 1,142)

 (n = 462)

 |* Shown are events with rate > 1% rounded to nearest integer.|